Components

 - Icon right

-To make a button clear and intuitive, only use one icon per button.
+To make a button clear and intutive, only use one icon per button.
+If an icon is used in combination with a text label, align them horisontally.

 Behavior